PayU/hackathon-docs/docs/jarvis/docs/loading.md

 }'
 ```

-After a successful response, those file that we loaded will exist in jarvis, and we will be able to  ask question about them.
+After a successful response, those file that we loaded will exist in Jarvis, and we will be able to ask question about them.
-more on that on the next chapter.
+More on that on the next chapter.

 > **_collection:_** By choosing different collection in the API you can isolate different docs, you will be able to
 > specify the collection on your prompts